A carbon dioxide blood test measures the amount of carbon dioxide (CO2) in the blood serum.

-A low bicarbonate, high pH test result (greater than 7.45) is a condition called respiratory alkalosis.
+Low bicarbonate, high pH test result (greater than 7.45) is a respiratory alkalosis condition.
 Common causes are:

-The most common reason for low levels of carbon dioxide in the body is recent or persistent diarrhea.
+The most common reason for low carbon dioxide levels in the body is recent or persistent diarrhea.
 It can also indicate the presence of the following problems.